Summary

 Step 1: Upload the Artwork and Select the Quantity

 The first step to creating a gang sheet is to upload your artwork into the design tool.
 As a print business, you’ll have multiple designs from various clients, and each one will have different specifications.
 Imagine you need to print 50 custom t-shirts, each with a different design.
-In such a case, having a tool that allows you to upload multiple designs at once and arrange them on the gang sheet is key to saving time.
+In such a case, you can implement a workflow with a tool like PrintXpand’s DTF Gang Sheet Builder that allows you to upload multiple designs at once and arrange them on the gang sheet — a key time-saver.

-Once uploaded, you’ll need to select the quantity of each design you want to put on the gang sheet.
+Once uploaded, you can implement quantity control by selecting exactly how many copies of each design you want on the gang sheet.
 Depending on your order volume, you may need to adjust the quantity for each design.
 Being able to do this quickly and efficiently helps you manage even the toughest jobs.

 Step 2: Choose the Size

 One of the biggest problems print businesses face is choosing the right size for their gang sheet.
 If you use a sheet that’s too big, you’ll waste material; if the sheet is too small, designs will overlap or get cut off.
 Getting the size right is key to optimizing material usage and print quality.
 Choosing the right custom size ensures your designs are placed efficiently.
-You need to consider the design dimensions and how much space each design will take up without leaving wasted space on the sheet.
+You need to consider the design dimensions and how much space each design will take up, ensuring there is no wasted space on the sheet.

 Step 3: Edit Artwork

-Clear artwork is especially important when printing designs with logos or intricate elements.
+Clear artwork is significant when printing designs with logos or intricate elements.

 You’ll also need to resize or crop your designs to fit within the gang sheet.
-These small tweaks may seem time-consuming but are essential to ensure designs are sharp, professional, and print-ready.
-Background removal is especially important for logos or text-based designs, so make sure to remove anything that will affect the quality of your prints.
+These minor tweaks may seem time-consuming, but they are essential to ensure designs are sharp, professional, and print-ready.
+Background removal is crucial for logos or text-based designs, so make sure to remove anything that will affect the quality of your prints.

 Step 4: Duplicate and Use Filters

-Once the designs are uploaded and edited, it’s time to duplicate them and arrange them on the gang sheet.
-One of the best things about gang sheets is you can duplicate the same design multiple times so you’re printing the most from each sheet.
+Once the designs are uploaded and edited, you can use duplication to maximize the use of each gang sheet.
+One of the biggest advantages of gang sheets is that you can duplicate the same design multiple times, maximizing the use of your film and saving costs.

 Step 5: Use the Library of Designs (If Available)

-For businesses short on time or resources, using a library of designs can be a great way to speed up the gang sheet creation process.
-If your design tool has pre-made templates or artwork, it can save time creating custom designs from scratch.
+For businesses short on time or resources, you can implement the use of a design library to speed up the gang sheet creation process.
+If your design tool provides pre-made templates or artwork, you can implement these resources instead of building every design from scratch, saving valuable time and effort.

 Step 6: Auto-Nesting

-This is where the magic happens: auto-nesting.
-The most efficient way to create gang sheets is to automatically arrange designs so they fit together as tightly as possible.
+You can implement auto-nesting to efficiently create gang sheets by automatically arranging designs so they fit together as tightly as possible.
 Auto-nesting uses an intelligent algorithm to determine the most economical layout, reducing material waste and making your print job cost-effective.

-By using the auto-nesting feature, you can automatically select the smallest possible sheet size, saving time and material.
-This is especially important when you’re printing large quantities of orders.
+By implementing auto-nesting, you can automatically select the smallest possible sheet size, saving both time and material.
+This becomes especially valuable when you’re printing large quantities of orders.

 Don’t Use Canva to Build Gang Sheets for Your Business